Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 Because you’re referencing a value from your component (in this case, the state value `totalDogsSearched`) but not including it in the list of dependencies passed to `useEffect` you get this error.
 It’s a potential problem because you run the risk of using stale data.
 Each time the component updates, changes, or rerenders the value of `totalDogsSearched` could be different.
 You’re referencing that value and so you can see how it could cause problems.

-However, if you include it in the dependencies array, you’ll most likely run into an infinite loop because this effect will then be called when dogPictures or `totalDogsSearched` changes.
+However, if you include it in the dependencies array, you most likely run into an infinite loop because this effect will then be called when dogPictures or `totalDogsSearched` changes.
 But of course, you are changing `totalDogsSearched` so you can update your UI.
 Every time it changes, you call the `setTotalDogsSearched()` function to update it, then the effect runs again, and so on until our app stops working.

-The basic rule of thumb is if you’re going to reference a function or a value from state or props inside of `useEffect`, then you must include it in the dependency array.
+The basic rule of thumb is; if you’re going to reference a function or a value from state or props inside of `useEffect`, then you must include it in the dependency array.

 There is much more information available on this subject if you head over to the official [React documentation](https://reactjs.org/docs/hooks-faq.html#what-can-i-do-if-my-effect-dependencies-change-too-often).